logmatic/logmatic-js/README.md

 You can handle errors by calling the `setSendErrors` initialization method.
 By default, logmatic-js catches all the errors from `window.onerror`.

-However, we **truelly advise you to use TraceKit** which is automatically recognized by logmatic-js and takes precedence over the former method.
+However, we **advise you to use TraceKit** which is automatically recognized by logmatic-js and takes precedence over the former method.
 [TraceKit](https://github.com/csnover/TraceKit) gives you:
 - Stack traces when errors are properly fired
 - Resolves source maps for minified files